sattath/qcrypto-graph/README.md

 # qcrypto-graph
+Hi!
- ** Note: This site will be depratcted soon.
-The new, more up-to date with improved presentation is available at [sattath.github.io/microcrypt-zoo/](https://sattath.github.io/microcrypt-zoo/). **
+**Note: This site will be depratcted soon.
+The new, more up-to date with improved presentation is available at [sattath.github.io/microcrypt-zoo/](https://sattath.github.io/microcrypt-zoo/).**
 An interactive visualization of known implications and separations between quantum cryptographic primitives.
-**Contributions are welcome!**

 View at [sattath.github.io/qcrypto-graph](https://sattath.github.io/qcrypto-graph/).